 The fact you’re even contemplating this decision tells me something crucial straight away, and that is, the prospect of massively reducing agent fees isn’t your only concern.
-You already know they’re a buttload cheaper, so now you’re considering the practicalities and consequences beyond the final bill.
+You already know online estate agents are a buttload cheaper, so now you’re considering the practicalities and consequences beyond the final bill.

-But just in case you don’t, let me give you some quick hair-raising context, according to this article on the Telegraph, Lloyds Bank estimates that estate agents in London charge £10,402 on average, while the average online estate agent will charge a fixed fee of around £600.
+But just in case you don’t know, let me give you some quick hair-raising context.
+According to this article on the Telegraph, Lloyds Bank estimates that estate agents in London charge £10,402 on average, while the average online estate agent will charge a fixed fee of around £600.
 That’s FIXED; no hidden fees, and no ludicrous extra fees for things like using the bathroom facility in your local agent’s branch office!

 If those figures have already got you salivating, and you’re already convinced (of course, no one would blame you)…

-One of the main criticisms of the online agency model is that we have to pay an upfront fee, regardless of whether we sell our property or not.
-Traditional high-street agents only charge a fee, a substantially greater fee in comparison, once the property has been sold.
+One of the main criticisms of the online agency model is that we have to pay the service cost upfront, regardless of whether you sell your property or not.
+Meanwhile, traditional high-street agents usually charge a percentage of the sale price, a substantially greater fee in comparison, only once the property has been sold.

 So what does this all mean?
-There is a certain element of gambling when you use an online agent’s standard upfront payment packages, but the rewards can be plentiful- thousands of pounds.
+There is a certain element of gambling when you use an online agent’s standard upfront payment packages (because there’s no guarantee you’ll find a buyer), but the rewards can be plentiful- thousands of pounds.

 If you’d feel safer using a “no sale, no fee” package, the rewards can still be plentiful.
-However, my advice is to do the maths first, because in some cases, depending on the value of the property and which online agent you choose, it can actually be cheaper to use a high-street agent, who provide a ‘no sale, no fee’ model as standard.
+However, my advice is to do the maths first, because as my example demonstrates, it can actually be cheaper to use a high-street agent.

 How much can I save exactly?

 Ok, ok, ok, you want the exact numbers!
 I’m with ya’, I got your back…